veerasaipavan/Retail_Analytics_Customer_Segmentation/README.md

  veerasaipavan6673@gmail.com
  [LinkedIn]( https://www.linkedin.com/in/veera-sai-pavan-chavvakula-6260a72bb )

-If you found this project insightful, feel free to ⭐ star this repo or share it!
+If you found this project insightful, feel free to  star this repo or shar

 ---